qelectrotech/qelectrotech-doc/source/users/conductor/what_is.rst

    Figure: QElectroTech conductor

-In physical systems, T-crosses are uset at fluid lines and terminal blocks are used to feed different electrical devices from the same source.
+In physical systems, T-crosses are used at fluid lines and terminal blocks are used to feed different electrical devices from the same source.
 QElectroTech also allows multiple connections between source and target.